ChubbyLobsters/Web-Development-S2-2023/README.md

-Form is not responsive with image, but functions as intended. problems in the terminal stating incorrect usage of code. file is locaded in /my-app rather than the main. nav is displayed at a smaller ratio as I designed site for diffrent size.
+Form is not responsive with image, but functions as intended. problems in the terminal stating incorrect usage of code. file is locaded in /my-app rather than the main.
+**nav is displayed at a smaller ratio as I designed site for 1024 px by 944 pixles and smaller on accident**

 **Planned/Future Features:**